 - Stiff back and neck

 There are two major types of treatment options for those with spinal tumors.
 The first is non-surgical.
 This type of treatment includes chemotherapy, radiation therapy, and general observation to see if the tumor continues to grow and does require further treatment.

 The second type is surgery, which means that your physician will have to remove the tumor completely from your body.
 What type of surgery you require will be determined by what kind of tumor you have.

-If you have a spine tumor, your physician will be able to help you develop a treatment plan that will get rid of the mass.
+If you have one, your physician will be able to help you develop a treatment plan that will get rid of the mass.

 If you’re facing spine tumors and would like to know your treatment options, the experts at Alliance Spine and Pain Centers would be happy to discuss.
-Give us a call at 770-929-9033 or click here to schedule an appointment.
+Give us a call at 770-929-9033 or schedule an appointment.